OpenInverterGateway/OpenInverterGateway/Doc/ShineWiFi-S/ShineWiFi-S.md

 Add a 1k resistor between the output of the SW1 and GPIO0.
 So it is possible to put the device into boot mode on start up

-Updating an installed firmware is very easy using OTA the buildin config webserver (192.168.4.1):
+Updating an installed firmware is very easy using OTA the builtin config webserver (192.168.4.1):
 Use:  http://&lt;config ip&gt;/ and click on update.